 Sell at Market

-Applications for the 2021 market season are now closed.
-We accept applications annually for farmers and producers selling items that feature agricultural products grown within 200 miles of Washington, DC.
+Market applications for the 2023 season are now closed.
+We accept applications annually from farmers and producers selling items that feature agricultural products grown within 200 miles of Washington, DC.

 All businesses selling at FRESHFARM Markets must exclusively sell products that they have grown or produced.
 Absolutely NO resales or third-party sales are allowed.

-FRESHFARM gives strong preference to producers and concessionaires who maximize the use of local ingredients (produce, meat, dairy, butter, honey and eggs, etc.) in the value-added foods sold at market.
+FRESHFARM gives strong preference to producers and concessionaires who maximize the use of local ingredients (produce, meat, dairy, eggs, grains, etc.) in the value-added foods sold at market.

 For more information about our market operations please read our Rules and Regulations & Product Guidelines.